atolab/zenoh-web/content/docs/migration_1.0/Kotlin.md

 }
 ```

-For this, the `Config` class has been modified
+The `Config` class has been modified

 - `Config.default()`: returns the default config
 - `Config.fromFile(file: File): Result<Config>`: allows to load a config file.